Thorhus/smart-contracts/scripts/README.md

 ```
 - Takes no arguments

-- _Step 2.2:_ Targets are destinations where transfer should go (blockchain address of the target)
+- _Step 2.2:_ Targets are destinations where transfer should go (blockchain address of the target or targets since its an array)
 - _Step 2.3:_ Values are corresponding values for payable functions (we don't have any therefore its 0)
 - _Step 2.4:_ Signatures are signatures for given functions, for every function they are example of a function call with argument types (in our case 'unfreezeBridge()')
 - _Step 2.5:_ Since the function has no arguments we do not need to generate calldata (In the place for calldata argument just put 0x)